Anne Gregg: Career

 Gregg joined Ulster Television at the age of 19 in 1959, starting as an announcer and later becoming a local news reporter and presenter of Roundabout.
 She was reputed to be the youngest current affairs presenter in the United Kingdom.
-She moved to England in 1963, where worked at an advertising agency before moving to Anglia Television, in Norwich, to present a current affairs programme.
+She moved to England in 1963, where she worked at an advertising agency before moving to Anglia Television, in Norwich, to present a current affairs programme.
 She moved to London to work for the BBC, first as a continuity announcer, and later becoming a news reader on national television.

 She changed to print journalism in 1966, working as a features editor and later deputy editor on the Good Housekeeping magazine.
 She was editor of Woman's Journal from 1978 to 1980.

 Gregg returned to television broadcasting in 1980, as a presenter on the Holiday programme from 1980 to 1991.
 She was its main studio presenter from 1990 to 1991, attracting a weekly audience of 12 million.
 With a warm, personable manner, described by The Guardian as "unstuffy directness and warmth combined with an impish sense of fun", she was popular with viewers.

 She was counted as "thinking man's crumpet", alongside Joan Bakewell, Joanna Lumley and Felicity Kendal.
 However, in 1991, she was replaced as the main presenter of Holiday with Anneka Rice (Rice was herself replaced one year later by Jill Dando).
 Rather than face demotion, Gregg resigned.
-The Daily Mail reported that she had been sacked, and perceptions that she had been rejected for being too old at 51 (Rice was 17½ years younger) led to hundreds of viewers writing in to protest, pushing the issue of her departure to seventh on the BBC's list of viewer complaints, famously between complaints about bad language (sixth) and about a series of programmes on homosexuality on BBC2 (eighth).
-She, however, rejected allegations of ageism, pointing to successful older women at the BBC, such as Esther Rantzen and Sue Lawley.
+The Daily Mail reported that she had been dismissed, and perceptions that she had been rejected for being too old at 51 (Rice was 17½ years younger) led to hundreds of viewers writing in to protest, pushing the issue of her departure to seventh on the BBC's list of viewer complaints, between complaints about bad language (sixth) and about a series of programmes on homosexuality on BBC2 (eighth).
+Gregg, however, rejected allegations of ageism, pointing to successful older women at the BBC, such as Esther Rantzen and Sue Lawley.